 - Meet essential nutrient needs.

-Why?
-Sugar is everywhere in our foods!
+Sugar is a ubiquitous ingredient.
+It’s everywhere in our food supply!
 With this in mind, there are a few things you need to know to find out exactly how much you are eating each day.

 Beware of hidden sugar